Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Introduction

-\begin{itemize} \item To the best of our knowledge, \problem\ is the first attempt to study IM under a sequence of promotions on relevant items, where KG and meta-graphs are exploited to capture the dynamic personal perceptions of item relationships, which are incorporated into the diffusion process, together with personal preferences for items, social influence strength, and item associations. \item We prove that \problem\ is inapproximable within $O(\frac{1}{\left|V\right|^{1-\epsilon}})$ even for a simple case with only the complementary relationship and only one promotion. \item We design an approximation algorithm \algo\ to maximize the influence of multiple target items over time. \item Via real social networks and real KGs, experimental results demonstrate that \algo\ effectively achieves up to 6.7 times of influence spread over the state-of-the-arts. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, \problem\ is the first attempt to study the IM problem under a sequence of promotions on relevant items, where the personal perceptions of item relationships are dynamically captured from users' previously adopted items by KG and meta-graphs, and the changes in preferences for items, social influence strength, and item associations are considered as a ripple effect in the diffusion process.